🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 After you’ve decided what stocks to invest in, you generally want to continue building a portfolio that will help you meet your financial goals.

-One way to bolster your portfolio is by buying mutual funds and ETFs rather than individual stocks.
-A benefit to investing in funds that hold stocks is that you can avoid some of the risks of being invested in individual stocks that may not perform well.
+One way to bolster your portfolio is by buying mutual funds and ETFs, rather than individual stocks.
+A potential benefit to investing in funds that hold stocks is that you may avoid some of the risks of being invested in individual stocks that may not perform well.

 Whether investing in individual stocks or funds, you may want to consider the level of diversification in your portfolio that feels right for you.
 There is no consensus about the right way to diversify investments.
 For one person, ideal diversification could mean owning 20 stocks in different industries.
 For another, it could mean owning the “whole” market via a handful of mutual funds.

-Once you get more comfortable investing in stocks and funds, you can employ numerous other investing strategies.
-You can add various securities, like bonds, commodities, and crypto, to your portfolio.
+Once you get more comfortable investing in stocks and funds, you may employ other investing strategies.

 The Takeaway